 That Plan will help dictate what happens in our village well into the 2030’s and it would not have happened without Bill’s dedication and vision

-The Mimram Corridor

-Last year ahead of the approval of the NP Bill and Andy Palmer a working party member, started work on one of the potentially most beneficial environmental action points, which was to seek a Landscape Designation (LD) for the Mimran Valley, so that planning policies and decisions should respect and enhance the landscape, history, heritage and natural environment of the area
+One of the most beneficial environmental projects included in the NP was to seek a Local Landscape Designation for the whole of the Mimram Valley.
+Last year, ahead of the approval of the NP, a working party of Bill and other local volunteers started work to take this initiative forward.
+A designation would be an important influence in ensuring that planning policies and decisions respect and enhance the landscape, history, heritage and natural environment of the valley.

-He secured the backing of all of the 11 councils through which the Mimram flows, quite an achievement!

-With an LD covering the whole route, it will be the primary determinant in decision making
+Backing was secured by Bill from all of the 11 local councils in whose area the valley is located, (quite an achievement!) and submissions made to East Herts, North Herts and Welwyn Hatfield councils to include a designation into their ongoing updates to Local Plans.
+Thus far, North Herts Council has resolved to support the initiative and Welwyn Hatfield has indicated its intention to recognise the significance of the valley landscape.
+However, there is still much work to do and Bill’s enthusiasm and determination will be sorely missed by the team.

-Amongst other improvements in the Valley, it is intended to create a Mimram Trail, joining up numerous existing paths along the whole route
+Amongst other improvements, it is intended to promote a Mimram Trail, joining up numerous existing paths along the whole route and highlighting the many wonderful features of the Valley.

-That work will continue, but Bill has kick started something which we will benefit from and enhance our enjoyment of the Mimram over decades into the future
+That work will continue, but Bill has kick started something which we will benefit from and enhance our enjoyment of the Mimram Valley over decades into the future

 Bill was a diamond of a man!